BROsandr/vga/dv/axil_slave_fsm_verif_plan.md

     [*n* number] of [independent(maybe parallel) read-write] [arbitrary delay] [random address-data] transactions.

+    Reading is performed from the written address pool.

 1.  ### Reset

     One asynchronous reset in a middle of [random test](#random).